redsanket/spark/external/hue/guide/ui/index.rst

 From the **Settings** tab, you can add key-value pairs by clicking **Add** under **Settings** and entering a key such as ``mapred.reduce.tasks`` with a value.
-You can also point to a JAR or other files by adding file resources, or defining a UDSF by providing a named function from a class such as the function ``myFunction`` in the class ``com.acme.example``.
+You can also point to a JAR or other files by adding file resources, or defining a UDF by providing a named function from a class such as the function ``myFunction`` in the class ``com.acme.example``.

 .. image:: images/hue_hive_editor_setting.jpg